John Coffey

 Shaker Wardrobe

-This design was a collaboration with the client, a decorator, and me.
+This design was a collaboration between the client, a decorator, and me.
 While I did not have access to a flitch or boulle of wood, I was able to find a number of sequential boards that allowed me to arrange the parts artfully.

-Copyright © 2021 John Coffey, antique restorer - All Rights Reserved.
+Copyright © 2025 John Coffey, antique restorer - All Rights Reserved.

 Powered by GoDaddy